w3c/wai-curricula/content/designer/responsive-design.md

   * horizontally at a height equivalent to 256 CSS pixels
 * create designs that allow text resizing up to 200% without loss of content and functionality
 * create designs that allow users to set the orientation to  portrait or landscape, or that include show or hide controls to access contents in portrait and landscape orientations

-### Topic: Page Layout

-#### Learning Outcomes for Topic

-Students should be able to:

-* provide distinctive styles for each of the page regions, heading levels, and user interface components
-* ensure positioning of page regions falls under user expectations, such as headers at the top, footers at the bottom, and navigation regions at the top left
-* ensure heading levels are used to convey the hierarchical structure of the content
-* ensure heading texts describe the purpose of the section they entitle

 ### Topic: Text Spacing